OrdinarilySam/Blackjack-Trainer/README.md

-# BlackJack Trainer
+# Blackjack Trainer

-This is a little project I'm working on that will help you master the perfect strategy of black jack.
+This is a little project I'm working on that will help you master the perfect strategy of blackjack.